Opera

 The Imperial New Delhi – Delhi, India

 Opened in 1936 and designed to highlight a mix of Art Deco, Victorian, and colonial architectural styles, this elegant and historic hotel has long been a favorite of dignitaries, business tycoons, and Hollywood stars.
 In 1947, Jawaharlal Nehu, Mahatma Gandhi, Mohammad Ali Jinnah, and Lord Mountbatten met in the Imperial’s Patiala Peg cocktail bar to discuss the Partition of India and the birth of Pakistan.
-Today, comfortable rooms feature flatscreen televisions, tea and coffeemaking equipment, and luxury toiletry products.
+Today, comfortable rooms feature flat-screen televisions, tea and coffeemaking equipment, and luxury toiletry products.
 Three onsite restaurants offer a world of cuisines including classic Indian, hearty Italian, and modern pan-Asian at the highly rated The Spice Route, while after dinner drinks are best enjoyed in the cozy Hardinge Bar or the aforementioned Patiala Pig.
+3 nights

-Jai Mahal Palace – Jaipur, India
+The Raj Palace | Jaipur, India

 Save Your Trip